chloealbright/DevHiveMind/_Low Priority Refinement/Database/Database Archetecture/Database Diagram.md

 ---
 ![[DB UML relationship types.jpeg]]

+Primary Key:
+A Primary Key is a single field selected by the designer to uniquely identify a record in a table (or relation) and cannot be null (empty or unassigned) als.
+The primary key serves as a unique identifier for each record, ensuring data integrity.

 primary can't be changed or repeated in the entity diagram

-Primary Key: Is a single field chosen by the designer to uniquely identify a record in a table (relation), cannot be null (empty/unassigned).

-Foreign Key: Is the Primary Key from one table cross-referenced on another table.
+Foreign Key:
+A Foreign Key is a reference to the Primary Key from one table that is used in another table to establish a connection or relationship between them.
+It facilitates the linkage between tables and is typically used to maintain referential integrity.

-Secondary (or Alternative) Key: Is any field in the table that isn't selected to be any of the two types above.
+Secondary (or Alternative) Key:

-Let's take a look at the one-to-many relationship.
-This is the most common type of relationship that databases use.
-It connects one piece of data, one row of a table to one or more other pieces of data.
-This relationship is represented by a line that looks like this.
-One endpoint for the one side of the relationship to a little symbol called a crow's foot, representing many endpoints.
-Let's consider our Customers table and our Dishes table here for a moment.
-We want to represent our customer's favorite dish in the Customers table.
-For each customer, we would write the name of the dish in the FavoriteDish column.
-But this is a lot of work, and if we ever change the name of a dish, maybe if we notice a spelling error in our Dishes table, we'd need to be conscientious and update the name in our Customers table as well.
-In a small database, this may not be a huge problem, but in a large database, this kind of hands-on maintenance and administration would quickly become a time-consuming problem to solve, and a major issue for the consistency and integrity of our data.
-Instead, we'll use the primary key for the dish to represent data in the customer table.
-Using the key has a few advantages, the key never changes and is guaranteed to be unique.
-It also has the benefit of taking up much less space than a full-text name, which helps keep the database smaller as more entries are added.
-We use a one-to-many relationship here because one dish may be the favorite of many customers.
-And so this looks like many-to-one.
-Many customers to one dish.
-In the one-to-many relationship, the foreign key will be on the many side.
-The dish ID is a foreign key in the FavoriteDish column of the Customers table, so this relationship is one dish to many customers, and so it's a one-to-many.
-Regardless of the direction that the relationship appears on paper or in a diagram, it's still a one-to-many.
-There's not really a separate thing called a many-to-one relationship.
-It's just a matter of how you look at it.
-Now, our favorite dish column has a piece of information that represents a whole row in the Dishes table, and we don't have to worry about changes there causing problems we'll need to fix or update to maintain the integrity of our data.
-We can also use this relationship to model other connections between items.
-To keep track of reservations, we'd have an entry for each reservation in a dedicated table.
-And in the Customer column, we'd put the key for the Customers entry in the Customers table.
-Each reservation will have one customer, but one customer might have many reservations, at least we hope they will.
-Using a one-to-many relationship doesn't require the many end to have a lot of instances.
-There could just be two different values on the many side, or even one.
-The point is that this relationship allows one record to be associated with many records.
+A Secondary Key, also known as an Alternative Key, is any field in a table that is not chosen as the Primary Key or Foreign Key.
+While it may not uniquely identify records, it provides an alternative means of organizing and accessing data.

+One-to-Many Relationship:
+In a one-to-many relationship, one record from one table is connected to one or more records in another table.
+This relationship is depicted by a line with one endpoint representing the "one" side and a symbol like a crow's foot indicating the "many" side.
+For instance, a Customers table may be linked to a Dishes table, where each customer can have a favorite dish.
+The Foreign Key, in this case, is placed on the "many" side, representing the connection from many customers to one dish.

+Advantages of Using Primary Keys in Relationships:
+Using the Primary Key of a related table in another table has several advantages.
+The primary key remains constant and unique, providing stability and consistency in the relationship.
+Additionally, it takes up less storage space compared to storing the full-text information, contributing to the efficiency of the database, especially as more entries are added.

+Many-to-One Relationship:
+While the term "many-to-one" is often used colloquially, in reality, it is still a one-to-many relationship.
+Whether viewed from the "one" side or the "many" side, the underlying structure of the relationship remains the same.
+For example, when modeling a connection between a Customers table and a Reservations table, a one-to-many relationship exists, as one customer can have many reservations.

+Flexibility in One-to-Many Relationships:
+One-to-many relationships provide flexibility by allowing one record to be associated with many records in another table.
+This flexibility is useful for modeling various connections, such as tracking reservations, where each reservation is linked to a customer using a Foreign Key.
+This approach simplifies data maintenance and ensures the integrity of the database.

 ![[Relationship Example.png]]